-Recently Microsoft has released, Windows 10 cumulative update KB4571756 for devices running Windows 10 version 2004 (May 2020 Update) that include improvements and bug fixes for the OS.
-All compatible devices automatically download and install the KB4571756 update via windows update.
-But some of the user’s Windows 10 2004 Cumulative Update Failed to install with Error – 0x800F0922.
-The update will get to about 99% and then report that it failed.
+Recently Microsoft released, Windows 10 cumulative update KB5019959 for devices running Windows 10 version 22H2 that include improvements and bug fixes for the OS.
+All compatible devices automatically download and install the KB5019959 update via windows update.
+But some of the user’s Windows 10 Update Failed to install with Error – 0x800F0922.
+The Windows 10 KB5019959 update will get to about 99% and then report that it failed.

 Windows 10 update failed to install

-In most cases, Windows update failed to install or the error shows up because the computer is unable to connect to the appropriate update server, there is not enough memory in the system reserved partition.
-Also, the Windows update database gets corrupted that results windows update stuck or failed to install etc. If you are also struggling form this problem, Windows update fails to install here some effective solutions you must try.
+In most cases, Windows update failed to install or the error shows up because the computer is unable to connect to the appropriate update server, or there is not enough memory in the system reserved partition.
+Also, the Windows update database gets corrupted which results in Windows updates being stuck or failing to install, etc. If you are also struggling with this problem, Windows update fails to install here are some effective solutions you must try.

 Here is the solution that worked for Me!

 - In the search box on the taskbar, type cmd.

 - Right-click Command Prompt in the search results and select Run as administrator.
 (Select Yes, when prompted by the User Account Control.)

 - In the Administrator: Command Prompt window, type the following command and press Enter: SC config trustedinstaller start=auto